 Instagram Stories were introduced in August 2016 to compete with Snapchat Stories and quickly proved popular.
 They already had 200 million active daily users by April 2017, and the figure had doubled to 400 million in January 2018, according to Instagram Stories statistics.

-3. In July 2017, over 50% of businesses on Instagram produced an Instagram Story.
+3. Over 50% of businesses on Instagram produce an Instagram Story.

 Instagram Stories allow businesses to deliver live, timely content.
 Behind-the-scenes content is especially popular with potential customers, as are takeovers by influencers, company employees, and celebrities.